santipdmonte/TravelSmart/frontend/LOGIN_IMPLEMENTATION_PLAN.md

 - Anonymous users can use the app without authentication
 - Session data can be migrated when user logs in (handled by backend)

-### Future Enhancements (Out of Scope)
-- Password reset functionality
-- Social login (Google, Facebook)
-- Two-factor authentication
+### Current Implementation Scope
-- Advanced profile management
+- Essential profile fields only (name, email, username, bio)
-- Account deletion
+- Inline email verification prompts
+- Basic settings page (placeholder)
-- Subscription management
+- No password management (deferred)
+- No advanced travel preferences (deferred)

 ### Technical Decisions
 - Using JWT tokens stored in localStorage